TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 21/Acts 21.23.md

 ---

-Do therefore this that we say to thee: We have four men that have a vow on them;
+Therefore do what we tell you.
+We have four men who have taken a vow.